anirudhkaushal/quotes_updater/README.md

 # Latest quote

-Quote: Write your plans in pencil and give God the eraser.
+Quote: The thoughts we choose to think are the tools we use to paint the canvas of our lives.

-By: Paulo Coelho
+By: Louise Hay